 NOTE 3: The VAL service can select appropriate procedure(s) based on service specific requirements.
 If the VAL service supports HTTP, CoAP and SIP, HTTP is prior.

-When CoAP is used the availability of an MBMS bearer is announced to SNRM-C by creating an MBMS Resource Config resource at the SNRM-C. A single announcement is included in the "application/vnd.3gpp.seal-mbms-config+cbor" MIME body.
+When CoAP is used the availability of an MBMS bearer is announced to SNRM-C by creating an MBMS Resource Config resource at the SNRM-C. A single announcement is included in the "application/vnd.3gpp.seal-network-resource-info+cbor;modeltype=mbms-resource-config" MIME body.

 When and to whom the SNRM-S sends the MBMS bearer announcement is based on local policy in the SNRM-S.